Sales funnel marketing strategy for bloggers

 - Sell stuff - subscriptions, eBooks, etc

-But each of the remaining goals does require a specialized marketing strategy and sales funnel.
-Before we look at a specific example, let's quickly look at the general marketing strategy behind creating a great sales funnel.
+But each of the remaining goals does require a specialized marketing strategy.
+Before we look at a specific example, let's quickly look at the general strategy behind creating a great sales funnel.

-In order for a sales funnel to be effective, it has to be focused.
-People who come across a blog post (regardless of where they enter the sales funnel) should be skillfully directed to a specific conversion point.
+In order for a funnel to be effective, it has to be focused.
+People who come across a post (regardless of where they enter the funnel) should be skillfully directed to a specific conversion point.

 Share this great article with people you like!